douglasgscofield/add-to-Qiime-DB/README.md

 We now find full taxonomic information associated with the retrieved sequences and put that into a format useful for Qiime.
 The `--exclude` option may be used to exclude specific taxa from the final results.
-This option may be used one or more times to specify regular expressions against which the taxonomic hierarchy is compared.
+This option may be used one or more times to specify Perl-format regular expressions against which the taxonomic hierarchy is compared.
 Information about excluded taxa is written to the `.excluded` file, see below.

 The `--reset-exclude` option can be used to remove the default exclude regexps and start from scratch.
 For example, to reset excludes (which by default